top of page

 Since attending the workshop with Phil Town, I have decided to make some changes to the layout of my analyses.
 I will perform additional calculations and also provide a brief explanation of why the company is significant to me.
 If you want to learn more about my company evaluation process, please visit the "MY STRATEGY" section on my website.

 For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of Watsco.
 If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
 Instructions on how to do so can be found here.
 I do not own any stocks in any of Watsco's direct competitors either.
 Thus, I have no personal stake in Watsco.
-If you want to purchase shares or fractional shares of Watsco, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.
+If you want to purchase shares or fractional shares of Watsco, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

 Watsco was founded in 1956 in Florida, United States.
 Watsco is the largest distributor of air conditioning, heating, and refrigeration equipment, as well as related parts and supplies (HVAC/R), in the HVAC/R distribution industry in North America.
 Watsco operates from 690 locations in 42 U.S. states, Canada, Mexico, and Puerto Rico.
 They also have market coverage for export to parts of Latin America and the Caribbean.
 Watsco serves over 125.000 active contractors and dealers who work in the replacement and new construction markets.
 Watsco is solely a distributor, meaning they do not manufacture their own products; they simply sell equipment and parts to contractors.
 Watsco makes 90% of its revenue in the United States, followed by 5% in Canada and 5% in Latin America.
 They generate the majority of their revenue from residential markets, which account for 65%-70% of their total revenue.
 Commercial markets contribute 15%-20% of the revenue, while new housing contributes 10%-15% of the revenue.
 In 2023, HVAC equipment accounted for 69% of revenue, other HVAC products contributed 27% of revenue, and refrigeration products contributed 4% of the total revenue.
 Watsco is the market leader with approximately a 15% market share.
 As a market leader, Watsco benefits from economies of scale, which provide exclusive distribution rights with suppliers.
 Hence, scalability is what gives Watsco its moat.
 This is supported by management, who have stated that they believe Watsco's scale, the quality of its balance sheet, and unique culture will continue to drive long-term growth and performance.